wrongbyte/tuwuitter/README.md

 yarn install
 ```

-Run both the client and server:
 ```
-yarn dev:all
+yarn start
 ```
-The frontend will be initialized in `localhost:8080`.
+The frontend will be initialized in `localhost:3001`.